-What are the main challenges in your role?
+What are the main challenges in your role as a physiotherapist?

-Which qualifications do you recommend for someone looking to pursue a career in physiotherapy?
+Training to be a physiotherapist what qualifications do you recommend for someone looking to pursue a career as a physiotherapy?

 Universities usually look for A Levels Grade B/C. One A Level should be in biological science.
 Students should also hold a minimum of five GCSEs at grade C and above and include Maths, English Language and Sciences.

 What other qualifications do would-be physiotherapists need?